We Expect All Our Teachers to be Leaders of Learning

 At Te Puke High School, we take learning seriously.
 Our innovative, modern learning environments are designed to support our teachers to develop their teaching practices.
 Through working in an open, flexible learning environments, our teachers have the opportunity to work collaboratively and share their knowledge and skills.
 In this way our teachers continually improve their teaching practice.

 Teachers hold a special position in society.
-They have the potential to positively influence student aspirations and prepare them for
+They have the potential to positively influence student aspirations and prepare them for the future.

 At Te Puke High School we take learning seriously.
 Within a supportive environment, our teachers are challenged to focus on continually improving their teaching practice to improve student learning and achievement.